 - Extreme high temperatures do not affect this membrane the same way it does a TPO roof, and that makes PVC better suited for the southern states.

-Finally, always remember: the first time that you have a failure in your roofing system, the front end cheapest price becomes the back end more costly option.
-Choose wisely my friends.
+Always remember: the first time you have a failure in your roofing system, the front end cheapest price becomes the back end more costly option.